Paddling is a great way to experience nature and the outdoors – a totally different perspective from the water.

-Plenty of Scout Groups in South Australia have watercraft to support our Youth Program, so ask around.?
+Plenty of Scout Groups in South Australia have watercraft to support our Youth Program, so ask around.
 If you are unsure, please use the contact details below.

-Costs: vary depending upon local Group procedures.
+Costs: Vary depending upon local group procedures.

 Please Note: Safety Standards and Procedures apply to all paddling activities.
-Endorsement to undertake paddling at a specific location is subject to endorsement for the relevant Scouts SA Paddling Zone

 Patawalonga, Glenelg North